RonaldssX/RealCC/README.md

 # RealCC
-Actually disable wifi & bluetooth from CC in iOS 11 and 12
+Actually disable wifi & bluetooth from CC in iOS >= 11